New technologies: one in two accept the risks

 The winners of the ZEISS Research Award will receive their accolades on the evening of 18 April.
 This year, the award will go to Tobias Kippenberg, Professor at the Laboratory of Photonics and Quantum Measurements at the École Polytechnique Fédérale de Lausanne (EPFL) and Jean-Pierre Wolf, Professor at the Biophotonics Institute at the University of Geneva.
 The Ernst Abbe Fund in the Donors’ Association of the Promotion of Sciences and Humanities in Germany will honor three young researchers with the Carl Zeiss Award for Young Researchers.

 The latest forsa survey and the quantum symposium are the beginning of the “Bildung Neu Denken” initiative that ZEISS launched in 2018.
-Further events related to it will be held almost every month.
-They include the MINT festival in Jena and the Robotic Innovation Challenge at the Karlsruhe Institute of Technology (KIT).
+Other related events will be held almost every month, They include the MINT festival in Jena and the Robotic Innovation Challenge at the Karlsruhe Institute of Technology (KIT).
 More information about the initiative can be found on a dedicated website.

 Further information on the ZEISS Symposium and the ZEISS Research Award: